 So without further ado, here’s our picks for the best Pagan Pride Day events for the upcoming season—the ones with the biggest turnout, liveliest entertainment, and must-see guests.
 They're listed in order by date, in case you want to make plans to go to them all!

-Top Ten Pagan Pride Day Events
+Top Ten (or Eleven) Pagan Pride Day Events

 Philadelphia Pagan Pride Day (September 2, 2017)

 Annual Pagan Pride Day in Philadelphia's Clark Park.
 Past years have featured original workshops and rituals from writers in the Philly and NJ areas, including podcaster Christopher Orapello.
 There's a drum circle and raffle, too.
 A well-attended, well-organized event.
 Check the website for updates on the 2017 schedule.

 Greater Chicagoland Pagan Pride Day (September 10, 2017)